President's Council on Jobs and Competitiveness: Overview

 The board followed the model of the President's Foreign Intelligence Advisory Board (PFIAB), which President Dwight Eisenhower established in 1956.
 Like the PFIAB, the advisory board was meant to pierce what Obama called the "insularity" of Washington decision-making processes.
 In announcing the board, Obama commented that "The walls of the echo chamber can sometimes keep out fresh voices and new ways of thinking – and those who serve in Washington don't always have a ground-level sense of which programs and policies are working."

 The PERAB was intended to provide that ground-level sense, and Obama said that this mission was reflected in the board's diverse membership.
-Paul Krugman, a Nobel laureate in economics and a noted progressive columnist, has argued that, given the centrist makeup of Obama's economic inner circle, the new board could be used to "give progressive economists a voice."
+Paul Krugman, a Nobel laureate in economics and noted progressive columnist, argued that, given the centrist makeup of Obama's economic inner circle, the new board could be used to "give progressive economists a voice."
 He mentioned James K. Galbraith, Larry Mishel of the Economic Policy Institute, Dean Baker, and Jared Bernstein as progressive economists who might be suitable for the board.
 Bernstein, however, was subsequently named to a full-time administration position as chief economist and economic policy adviser to Vice President Joe Biden.

 According to an Obama transition press release, "The Board will be established initially for a two-year term, after which the President will make a determination on whether to continue its existence based on its continued necessity."

 Austan Goolsbee, the board's chief economist, made an appearance on The Daily Show with Jon Stewart on August 19, 2009.

 According to a March 25, 2009 press briefing by OMB Director Peter Orszag, the administration charged PERAB with proposing approaches to three budget related tasks: simplifying taxation, closing tax loopholes and reducing tax evasion, and reducing corporate welfare.